United Airlines Flight 811: Accident

 Despite extensive air and sea searches, no remains of the nine victims lost in flight were found at sea.
-Multiple small body fragments and pieces of clothing were found in the Number 3 engine, indicating that at least one victim ejected from the fuselage was ingested by the engine, but whether the fragments were from one or more victims was not known.
+Small body fragments and pieces of clothing were found in the Number 3 engine, indicating that at least one victim ejected from the fuselage was ingested by the engine, but whether the fragments were from one or more victims was not known.

 Investigation

 NTSB initial investigation

 The National Transportation Safety Board (NTSB) immediately commenced an investigation into the accident.
-An extensive air and surface search of the ocean had initially failed to locate the aircraft's cargo door.
-Though they were not able to inspect the cargo door, the NTSB proceeded with its investigation, and issued its final report on April 16, 1990.
+An extensive aerial and surface search of the ocean had initially failed to locate the aircraft's cargo door.
+The NTSB proceeded with its investigation, without the cargo door to inspect, issuing a final report on April 16, 1990.

-The NTSB looked to circumstantial evidence, including prior incidents that involved cargo doors.
-In 1987, Pan Am Flight 125, another Boeing 747, outbound from London Heathrow Airport, encountered pressurization problems at 20000 ft, causing the crew to abort the flight and return to the airport.
-After the safe landing, the aircraft's cargo door was found to be ajar by about 1.5 in along its ventral edge.
-When the aircraft was examined in a maintenance hangar, all of the locking arms were found to be either damaged or entirely sheared off.
+The investigation relied heavily on circumstantial evidence, including prior incidents involving cargo doors.
+On March 10, 1987, Pan Am Flight 125, another Boeing 747, outbound from London Heathrow Airport, encountered pressurization problems at 20000 ft, causing the crew to abort the flight and return to the airport.
+After that aircraft landed safely back at London Heathrow Airport, the aircraft's cargo door was found to be ajar by about 1.5 in along its ventral edge.
+When the aircraft was examined further, all of the door's locking arms were found to be either damaged or entirely sheared off.
 Boeing initially attributed this to mishandling by ground crew.
-To test this concern, Boeing instructed 747 operators to shut and lock the cargo door with the external handle, and then activate the door-open switch with the handle still in the locked position.
-Since the S-2 switch was designed to deactivate the door motors if the handle was locked, nothing should have happened.
-Some of the airlines reported the door motors did indeed begin running, attempting to force the door open against the locking sectors and causing damage to the mechanism.
+To test this theory, Boeing instructed 747 operators to shut and lock the cargo door with the external handle and then activate the door-open switch with the handle still in the locked position.
+Nothing should have happened since the S-2 switch was designed to deactivate the door motors if the handle was locked.
+Some airlines reported that the door motors did indeed begin running; however, they attempted to force the door open against the locking sectors and caused damage to the mechanism.

-Based on the evidence available, and the attribution of prior cargo-door malfunctions to damage and ground crew mishandling, the NTSB operated from an assumption that a properly latched and locked 747 cargo door could not open in flight:
+Based on the evidence available and the attribution of prior cargo door malfunctions to damage caused by ground crew mishandling, the NTSB's investigative findings were rooted in the supposition that a properly latched and locked 747 cargo door could not open in flight:

-The NTSB learned that in N4713U's case, the aircraft had experienced intermittent malfunctions of its forward cargo door in the months prior to the accident.
-Based on this information, the NTSB concluded in its April 1990 report that these malfunctions had damaged the door locking mechanism in a way that caused the door to show a latched and locked indication, without being fully latched and locked.
-Thus, the NTSB attributed the accident to human error by the ground crew.
-Based on this hypothesis of in-service damage, the NTSB also faulted the airline for improper maintenance and inspection due to its failure to identify the damaged locking mechanism.
-Focusing on damage to the door and maintenance procedures, the NTSB concluded that the accident was preventable human error, and not a problem inherent in the design or function of the aircraft's cargo door.
+The NTSB learned that in N4713U's case, the aircraft had experienced intermittent malfunctions of its forward cargo door in the months before the accident.
+Based on this information and the presumption of in-service damage, the NTSB concluded in its April 1990 report that these malfunctions had damaged the door locking mechanism, in a way that caused the door to show a latched and locked indication without being fully latched and locked.
+The report criticized the component design; it also criticized the airline for improper maintenance and inspection and thus failing to identify locking mechanism damage.